Core Examples

 args: user_query: string

-# Define search tool
+# Define search tool with closure annotation

-"Search the knowledge base for relevant information",
+^("Search the knowledge base for relevant information")

-.query -> openai::embed -> qdrant::search($, [k: 5]) -> map {
+$query -> openai::embed -> qdrant::search($, [k: 5]) -> map {

 "ID: {$.id}\nScore: {$.score}\nContent: {$.metadata.text}"